w3c/securityig/administration/how-to-review.md

 This document does not describe the *substance* of a review, or the kinds of issues to look for in a spec you're reviewing.

-If you have questions about about the substance of a review you're conducting, please reach out to the Security IG chairs.
+If you have questions about the substance of a review you're conducting, please reach out to the Security IG chairs.

 ## Stages of a Security Review